caiobegotti/Nuntii-Latini/README.md

 Known bugs
 ----------

-The following broadcasts are known to have problems in their scrapped data:
+The following broadcasts are known to have problems in their scrapped data.
+Some old pages have titles using ``<h4>`.

 http://yle.fi/radio1/tiede/nuntii_latini/mario_monti_primus_minister_33069.html